ventoy/Ventoy/README.md

 # Donation
 It would be much appreciated if you want to make a small donation to support my work!
-Alipay, WeChat Pay, PayPal and Bitcoin are avaliable for donation.
-You can chose any of them.
+Alipay, WeChat Pay, PayPal and Bitcoin are available for donation.
+You can choose any of them.

 Alipay | WeChat Pay
 -|-